HUDI External Table

 Usage Notes

-- Connection Configuration: When creating a connection, ensure the endpoint is configured correctly so that the Lakehouse can connect successfully.
-If the Lakehouse and the object storage are in the same cloud service and in the same region, using the internal network address usually ensures network connectivity.
-If they are not in the same network environment, it is recommended to use the public address of the object storage.
+endpointis configured correctly so that Singdata Lakehouse can connect successfully.
+If Singdata Lakehouse and the object storage are in the same cloud service and the same region, you can typically use the internal network address for connectivity.
+If they are in different network environments, use the public endpoint of the object storage.

-When Lakehouse connects to Google Cloud Storage (GCS), it uses a service account key for authentication.
-Please follow the steps below:
+When Singdata Lakehouse connects to Google Cloud Storage (GCS), it uses a service account key for authentication.
+Follow the steps below:

 - Log in to the Google Cloud Console.

-- Follow the instructions in the Google Cloud documentation to create and download the JSON key file for the service account.
+- Follow the Google Cloud documentation to create and download a JSON key file for your service account.

-- Open the downloaded JSON key file and copy the entire content of the private key.
+private_keyparameter:- Open the downloaded JSON key file and copy the full private key content.

-, you must add an 'r' at the beginning.
-The 'r' indicates that the string is case-sensitive, and special characters and unicode characters will not be escaped.
+private_key, you must prefix the value withr.
+Therprefix means the string is treated as a raw string, so special characters and Unicode characters will not be escaped.